technerdyyy/CODSOFT/Task- Landing Page/README.md

 ## Credits

 <br>
--->FontAwesome for icons and AOS animations
+-->FontAwesome for icons and AOS.
 <br>
---> Coolors for generating customized palette
+--> Coolors for generating customized palette.
 <br>
---> Pintrest and Google for background pictures
+--> Pinterest and Google for background pictures.
 <br>
--->Canva for designing logo for MedaCare
+-->Canva for designing logo for MedaCare.

 ## License